cuustard/Year2/211.Software_Design/Workshops/Notes/WK1.WKSP1.Software_Requirements.md

 ---
 ## Software Requirements Recap

-There are two types of [[Software Requirements]].
+There are two types of [[WK1.LC1.Software_Requirements]].
 Functional Requirements (FR) and Non-Functional Requirements (NFR).
 FR specifies the services that a system should deliver.
 NFR specifies the quality with which a system delivers its services.
 For example:
 - **FR**: The ATM **shall** enable users to withdraw cash
 - **NFR**:
 	- Cash withdrawal service **shall** be available for at least 23hours a day